Creative class

-The creative class is the posit of American urban studies theorist Richard Florida for an ostensible socioeconomic class.
-Florida, a professor and head of the Martin Prosperity Institute at the Rotman School of Management at the University of Toronto, maintains that the creative class is a key driving force for economic development of post-industrial cities in North America.
+The creative class is a socioeconomic class concept proposed by American urban studies theorist Richard Florida.
+Florida, a professor and head of the Martin Prosperity Institute at the Rotman School of Management at the University of Toronto, argues that the creative class is a key driving force for the economic development of post-industrial cities in North America.

 Overview

 Florida describes the creative class as comprising 40 million workers (about 30 percent of the U.S. workforce).
 He breaks the class into two broad sections, derived from Standard Occupational Classification System codes: